Categories > Books > Harry Potter > A Horcrux’s Fate

 The kitchen was quiet.

 The scent of toast and tea lingered faintly in the air, but the usual clatter and chatter of breakfast were absent.
 A few half-eaten plates sat forgotten.
 Ron looked up from his seat at the table, fork hovering halfway to his mouth.
 Hermione was already watching him, her expression taut with concern.
-Mrs Weasley, by the stove, turned sharply at the sound of footsteps.
+Mrs Weasley, by the stove, spun at the sound of footsteps.
 Her face tightened the moment she saw him.

 Harry’s legs nearly gave way beneath him.
 Ginny’s hand slipped more firmly around his arm, guiding him toward the nearest chair.
-He dropped into it with a grunt, the effort of simply sitting upright nearly overwhelming.
+He dropped into it with a grunt, the effort of simply sitting upright almost overwhelming.

 Harry pressed two fingers to his temple.
 They came away cold, his skin clammy.
 The pain behind his eyes had sharpened again, pulsing in time with his heartbeat.
 “Just a headache,” he muttered, the lie bitter on his tongue.